 According to the City of Colorado Springs, the free limited-access hikes are typically closed to protect natural and scientific resources.

-The city says the 2026 guided tour season at Corral Bluffs provide public access to one of the most significant fossil sites in North America.
+The city says the 2026 guided tour season at Corral Bluffs provides public access to one of the most significant fossil sites in North America.
 Discoveries there have helped scientists understand how life recovered after dinosaurs went extinct.

-At Jimmy Camp Creek, the city says participants can explore prairie landscapes and cultural resources that reflect the regions historical character.
+At Jimmy Camp Creek, the city says participants can explore prairie landscapes and cultural resources that reflect the region's historical character.

 “These are places people can’t normally visit, and that’s intentional,” said Scott Abbott, Regional Parks Trails and Open Space Manager.
 “They contain resources that are incredibly important to our understanding of natural history and to the region’s ecological health.
 Guided tours allow people to experience these landscapes in a meaningful way while ensuring they are protected for future generations.”